Part 1 of 2: How to Use Twitter As Your Greatest Community Builder

 Alright!
 Now we have a few points to work on until next time.
 Master the tips above so that when I return with the next five ways to use Twitter as your greatest community builder, you already have a solid foundation to build upon.

-What tips do you have for building a community on Twitter?
+What tips do you have for using Twitter as a community builder?
 Perhaps I’ll add it into Part 2!